chun-eric/van_life/README.md

   Solution -- `const location = useLocation()` in Authrequired.
 Also added ` state={{ message: "You must log in first", from: location.pathname }}` to our Navigate component in Authrequired.
 Then back in Login component add `  const from = location.state?.from || "/host";` and add `     navigate(from, { replace: true });` in our loginUser function.

 ## Day #8

 - Add Host Dashboard data and styling
 - Add Host Income stats and styling
+- Dynamically rendered Host Dashboard data and Income Data.
+- This section was pretty difficult.

+## Day #9

+- Cant seem to login Error handling.
+Destructuring is email as null.
+That means the email property is null.
+Got rid of the loginUser function from api.js.
+We were calling that from api.js but our login function was being used from AuthProvider causing a conflict.
+Thats why we got rid of loginUser function.
+- Finish Reviews Section
+- Finish Styling main page, add footer.